cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

          repo = "/bkp/backps"
       ```

-      * Run the curl request against one of the Automate frontend node
+      * Run the curl request against one of the Automate frontend node.

         ```sh
         curl localhost:10144/_snapshot?pretty